 - Hand-searching of over 450 peer-reviewed journals

-- Electronic searching of databases including Medline, The Cochrane Database, Clinical Evidence and ACP Journal Club
+- Electronic searching of databases including Medline, The Cochrane Library, Clinical Evidence, and the Agency for Healthcare Research and Quality

 - Guidelines that adhere to principles of evidence evaluation described above

-- Published information regarding clinical trials such as reports from the Food and Drug Administration, as well as other sources of information produced by federal agencies such as the Centers for Disease Control and Prevention and the National Institutes of Health
+- Published information regarding clinical trials such as reports from the US Food and Drug Administration and the European Medicines Agency, as well as other sources of information produced by governmental and nongovernmental agencies such as the Centers for Disease Control and Prevention and the World Health Organization

 - The clinical experience and observations of our authors, editors and peer reviewers